rieckpil/progmot/content/post/proofread-one-year-course-release.md

 ... and thank me later.

 If you're selling to EU customers, pick a merchant of record to sell your digital products.
 Take a few minutes to [read about VAT handling](https://www.quaderno.io/resources/eu-vat-guide) of digital goods (especially for EU customers), and you'll thank me later.
-I did not read enough about this topic and started without such a middleman.
+I didn't read enough about this topic and started without such a middleman.

 I'm handling VAT for myself.
 The effort is manageable.